jubaerkhan49/FintessTracker/README.md

 * Sleep Monitoring
 * Foot Steps
 # Application Requirements:
--	Windows 7 or Higher
+-	Windows 7 or Higher.
--	A wearable smart device to collect the real-time data
+-	A wearable smart device to collect real-time data.
--	Global Positioning System (GPS) module to keep track of the location
+-	Global Positioning System (GPS) module to keep track of the location.
--	Pedometer sensor to collect footsteps
+-	Pedometer sensor to collect footsteps.
--	Minimum 100 Megabytes (MB) of space on the secondary memory i.e HDD, SSD etc
+-	Minimum 100 Megabytes (MB) of space on the secondary memory i.e. HDD, SSD, etc.